juicedata/juicefs/docs/en/guide/how_to_set_up_object_storage.md

 ## Ceph RADOS

 :::note
+JuiceFS v1.0 uses go-ceph v0.4.0, which supports Ceph Luminous (v12.2.*) and above.
+JuiceFS v1.1 uses go-ceph v0.18.0, which supports Ceph Octopus (v15.2.*) and above.
-The minimum version of Ceph supported by JuiceFS is Luminous (v12.2.*).
-Please make sure your version of Ceph meets the requirements.
+Please make sure that JuiceFS matches your Ceph version, see [go-ceph](https://github.com/ceph/go-ceph#supported-ceph-versions).
 :::

 The [Ceph Storage Cluster](https://docs.ceph.com/en/latest/rados) has a messaging layer protocol that enables clients to interact with a Ceph Monitor and a Ceph OSD Daemon.
 The [`librados`](https://docs.ceph.com/en/latest/rados/api/librados-intro) API enables you to interact with the two types of daemons: